GrupoDiana/BRT-Documentation/docs/osc/index.md

 ### Resources Commands

-- [`/resources/loadHRTF`](resources.md#resourcesloadhrtf): Loads a new HRTF from a SOFA file and assigns an identifier.
+- [`/resources/loadHRTF`](resources.md#resourcesloadhrtf): Loads a new HRTF, with interpolation, from a SOFA file and assigns an identifier.
+- [`/resources/loadHRTFRaw`](resources.md#resourcesloadhrtf): Loads a new HRTF, without interpolation, from a SOFA file and assigns an identifier.
 - [`/resources/removeHRTF`](resources.md#resourcesremovehrtf): Removes an HRTF from the loaded resources.
 - [`/resources/getHRTFInfo`](resources.md#resourcesgethrtfinfo): Gets information about one of the loaded HRTFs.
 - [`/resources/setHRTFHeadRadius`](resources.md#resourcessethrtfheadradius): Sets the head radius to be stored in the HRTF.